 1. Don’t Start Out Doing Timed Questions

-I’ve heard some tutors working for who knows what company say “the actual test is timed, you should always make timing a factor when you are studying.”
-That’s typical of advice you hear from people who are great LSAT takers but so-so (or just bad) LSAT tutors.
-They were so naturally good at the test they could start off with the timing component and do fine.
-That isn’t going to work for most people.
-It’s not the best strategy even for the naturally good LSATers, either.
+I’ve heard some LSAT tutors claim something like, “the actual test is timed, so you should always make timing a factor when you are studying.”
+That’s the sort of advice you hear from people who are great LSAT takers but maybe not so great LSAT tutors.

 2. Always Review Every Difficult Question

 When you do questions, always mark any that you find difficult.
 Then, BEFORE YOU LOOK AT THE ANSWERS, review these questions.
 This means you carefully redo them and think about the best way to approach them.
 This may mean you have to go back in your prep books and relearn some techniques as needed.